rmflight/documentNumbering/README.md

 #> [1] "a_name"
 ```

-Here we can see that the count now includes a “1”, and the
+Here we can see that the count now includes a “1”, and In the case of
-`descriptive_name` we supplied.
-In the case of the `s_counter`, we can
-now see that the “S” gets added directly to the counter, and the count
+the `s_counter`, we can now see that the “S” gets added directly to the
-is actually stored as a character.
+counter, and the count is actually stored as a character.

 ### Paste in Text